 If you intend to let the wedding coordinator do all the work, you may do best with experience.
 On the other hand, if you will be reasonably involved in all steps for planning a wedding and will be keeping careful track of what the coordinator is doing, enthusiasm may trump experience in many cases.

 You should definitely ask for references and call them.
 However, like most of us during a job interview, he or she will only present good, dependable references and omit any dissatisfied clients.
 One way to help you select your best wedding coordinator, a bit sneaky but effective, is to ask about the wedding vendors he or she uses regularly.
 This provides you with an opportunity to check with the vendors and ask them questions about the coordinator.
 What is the vendor’s experience with working with this particular wedding coordinator?
 How has the coordinator handled problems in the past?
 Wedding vendors do rely on wedding coordinators for their business, but a few good questions can provide you with important information.

 Like any other professional, wedding coordinators have their own preferred way of working.
 Some offer all-inclusive wedding packages while others have a menu of a la carte services.

 Before you even begin the interview process, you should have an idea of what services you will need.
 Do you need a person to be there on your wedding day to ensure it runs smoothly, or would you prefer someone at your side every step leading toward the wedding?

 Discuss what is included in each service the coordinator is providing.
-Catering doesn’t necessary include tables and chairs.
+Wedding catering doesn’t necessary include tables and chairs.

 Ask your candidate how he or she prefers to communicate – over the phone, in person, or email and text.
 How quickly can you expect a reply to any question?
 Remember, an experienced coordinator may be juggling a number of clients, and you may not be top of the list.